willi-kappler/python_intro/docs/intro03/conditions.rst

 If Conditions
 =============

-Important for the if condition as for the for loop is to have a colon after the if condition and then have eveything in this condition indented.
+Important for the if conditions and for the for loop is to have a colon after the statement and then have eveything in this block indented.
 So do no introduce additionsl indentations, this will cause an error.

 .. code-block:: python

-    # Defining an if condition, this cousd also be used to compare two variables
+    # Defining an if condition, this could also be used to compare two variables

     a = 2
     if a > 10 and a <= 50: